CHAPTER Eng

 experience as described in Eng 303.02;

-institution which offers an EAC/ABET 4-year engineering degree accredited
+engineering from an institution which offers an EAC/ABET 4-year engineering

 (4) Applicants possessing a 4-year degree from